manishgupta412/SimpleImageEncryption/README.md

-Simple Image Encryption Tool
+# 🔒 Simple Image Encryption Tool 🖼️

-Overview
+## Overview

-This project is a Python-based image encryption tool that uses pixel-wise XOR manipulation to encrypt and decrypt images.
+This project is a **Python-based image encryption tool** that uses **pixel-wise XOR manipulation** to encrypt and decrypt images.
 By applying a numeric key to each pixel's RGB values, the tool obscures the image, and then restores it using the same key.
-It serves as a simple demonstration of basic image cryptography for learning and project purposes.
+It serves as a simple demonstration of basic image cryptography for learning and project purposes. 💡

+---

-Features
+## Features ✨

-Encrypts images using pixel-wise XOR operation
+* **Encrypts images** using pixel-wise XOR operation.

-Decrypts images back to their original form
+* **Decrypts images** back to their original form (it's reversible!).

-Works with common formats (PNG, JPEG)
+* Works with common formats (**PNG, JPEG**).

-Command-line interface for easy operation
+* **Command-line interface (CLI)** for easy operation.

-Sample images provided for demonstration
+* Sample images provided for demonstration.

+---

-How It Works
+## How It Works ⚙️

-Loads the input image using the Pillow library
+1. Loads the input image using the **Pillow** library.

-Applies XOR operation with a key to each pixel’s RGB channels
+2. Applies the **XOR operation** ($\oplus$) with a key to each pixel's **RGB channels**.
+    * *Encryption/Decryption Formula (Concept):* $Pixel_{new} = Pixel_{original} \oplus Key$

-Saves the result as an encrypted image
+3. Saves the result as an encrypted image.

-Decryption is done by repeating XOR with the same key, restoring the original image
+4. Decryption is done by repeating XOR with the **same key**, restoring the original image because $(A \oplus K) \oplus K = A$.

+---

-Installation
+## Installation 💻

-Make sure Python 3.6+ is installed.
-Then install dependencies using: pip install pillow
+Make sure **Python 3.6+** is installed.
+Then install the necessary dependencies:

-Usage
+pip install pillow

+---

+##Usage 🚀

+The main script is pixel.py.

 Encrypt:
+Use the --mode encrypt flag.

-python pixel.py --mode encrypt --input images/image.jpg --output images/encrypted_image.jpg --key 123
+python pixel.py --mode encrypt --input images/image.png --output images/encrypted_image.png --key 123
 Decrypt:
+Use the --mode decrypt flag with the exact same key.

-python pixel.py --mode decrypt --input images/encrypted_image.jpg --output images/decrypted_image.jpg --key 123
+python pixel.py --mode decrypt --input images/encrypted_image.png --output images/decrypted_image.png --key 123

+---

-Folder Structure
+##Folder Structure 📂

-pixel.py                      # Main Python script
+pixel.py                      # Main Python script 🐍
-requirements.txt              # Dependencies list
+requirements.txt              # Dependencies list 📋
 images/
-    image.jpg            # Original sample image
+    image.png                 # Original sample image 🌟
-    encrypted_image.jpg  # Encrypted output
+    encrypted_image.png       # Encrypted output 🚫
-    decrypted_image.jpg  # Decrypted output
+    decrypted_image.png       # Decrypted output ✅
-LICENSE                       # License file
+LICENSE                       # License file 📜

+---

-Example Images
+##Example Images

-Original: image.jpg
+Original: encrypted_image: decrypted_image:

-Encrypted: encrypted_image.jpg
-Decrypted: decrypted_image.jpg
+---

-License
+License 📄
 MIT License

+---

-References
+References 📚
 Pixel manipulation for image encryption
 Sample Python cryptography project templates

-This README provides all necessary details for users and contributors.
-Feel free to personalize the author/contact section or add more references!